octobercms/docs/4.x/cms/components/submission.md

 </div>
 ```

-Here the first screen saves the `step1` fields and advances by displaying the `step1` step, which collects the remaining input.
+Here the first screen saves the `step1` fields, which becomes the active step and displays the screen collecting the remaining input.
 The final step submits to the `onFormSubmit` handler as usual, which completes the record and enforces the full validation rule set across all fields.
 The **Back** button navigates to `start`, a step name that matches no fields, returning the form to its initial screen.

 ### Partial Submissions